VV Noordwijk: 2000s–2010s: Hoofdklasse and Topklasse

-In 2005 Noordwijk won lost against Excelsior Maassluis 3–1 with the 2 decisive goals scored in extra time.
+In 2005 Noordwijk won against Excelsior Maassluis 3–1 with the 2 decisive goals scored in extra time.

 In the 2010–11 KNVB Cup it reached the quarterfinals where it lost 6–0 against RKC Waalwijk.
 Subsequent season, 2011–12 KNVB Cup, it lost 3–1 in the 2nd round against AFC Ajax.

 In 2011 Noordwijk won the section championship after the decisive game, watched by 6000 spectators, against Quick Boys ended with a 1–0 victory.
 However the safe with the cash income was stolen and the proceedings of the game vanished.
 Noordwijk promoted from the Hoofdklasse to the newly formed Topklasse, now known as Derde Divisie.
 In 2012 Noordwijk ended in a strong fourth position but results in the Topklasse then deteriorated.
 In 2013 Noordwijk finished 9th.
 In 2014 the club relegated back to the Hoofdklasse from the 13th place in the Topklasse, after losing games against top team from the Hoofdklasse.

 In 2012 Noordwijk lost 0–8 in practice game against the first squad of AFC Ajax.
 In 2013, the club was joined by keeper Joe van der Sar, the son of Edwin, who joined from the AFC Ajax youth, a career move similar the one taken by father Edwin in 1990.
 Joe van der Sar played in Noordwijk until 2017, gradually losing his opening position over time, then left to Young ADO Den Haag.

 In 2016, Champions League winner Edwin van der Sar came out of retirement to play a single match for VV Noordwijk, when it suffered an injury crisis.
-He saved a penalty and conceded a goal in the match as they drew 1–1 with Jodan Boys.
+He saved a penalty and conceded a goal in the match as it drew 1–1 with Jodan Boys.

 In August 2017 it played against IJsselmeervogels and Fortuna Sittard in the 2017–18 KNVB Cup.